isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution21.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 80% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Mandatory Specification:
+- Unit is programmable to shape nigiri rice balls/sushi rolls and dispense them automatically.
+- Weight and hardness of nigiri/rolls should be customisable.
+- Minimum hooper capacity of 6kg cooked rice

 ### Contact Information
 N.A.